-Talk to trusted friends who care about you and your child.
-Be honest.
-Tell them you’re hurting and need their prayers.
-Each time you talk about your pain it helps to drain it out.
+Reach out to those who care about you and your child.
+Share as much as you’re comfortable with.
+Tell them you’re hurting and need prayer.
+Each time you talk about your pain you drain more of it out.
 So pull the plug and let it go.

-This week, as you see and hear countless reminders of Mother’s Day on the internet, on TV, and everywhere, if you feel like you’re being swept away by sadness, reach out to a friend and to your Maker.
-He’s on your side.
+This week, as you see and hear countless reminders of Mother’s Day on social media, on TV, at the grocery store, etc. if you feel swept away by sadness, refer back to this list.
+And never forget that God is on your side.
+He’s in your corner.
 He won’t let you be overcome.
-He’s the Creator of all things and he cares about you.
-Yes.
-You.
+He hurts with you.
+He loves and cares about you.

 Heavenly Father, you understand a mother’s broken heart.
 Please comfort every mom who reads this.
 Surround her with your loving embrace.
 Dry her tears.
 Hold her close.
 Give her hope for a better tonorrow.
 And thank you that you care.
 She is not alone.
 Amen.